IllusiveMan2186/Game-Price-Bot/README.md

 Currently, support only telegram messenger

+🚨 Disclaimer 🚨

+This project is created for educational and technology exploration purposes only.
+It is not intended for commercial use.

+ * All data is collected from publicly available sources.
+  * Links to the original stores are provided in the application.
+  * No copyrighted content is stored or distributed by this application.

+If you are the owner of any listed store and have concerns about data usage, please contact us, and we will take appropriate action.

 # You can run the app using Docker or launch it directly in your development environment.

 ## Setup for development environment: